 Since plastic is a material that takes hundreds of years to break down, why not re-use it for something new, creative, and functional?
 A two-liter bottle makes a great starter planter for seedlings or a plastic bottle bird feeder.
 There are so many consumable items we buy that can easily be re-used, so use your imagination!

 The key to upcycling furniture is making sure you have all the materials you need before you start.
 There's nothing worse than realizing mid-project that you'll have to make a trip to the craft store or home improvement store.

 Also, be sure to properly prep your piece beforehand.
 Whether that means giving it a good wipe-down to clear away excess dirt or cobwebs, or removing an old finish with a sander.
 Wooden pieces like end tables, coffee tables, dressers, and hutches can be easier than couches and chairs because they don't require any re-upholstering.

 Make sure you match the era of the piece of furniture with the style of upcycling.
 If it's a 1950's midcentury modern table, don't paint it with pastels and distress the paint for a shabby-chic look.
 Instead, paint it with a bold color or a geometric pattern as a statement piece.

-With all the time we have to spend at home, it’s the perfect time to start your next DIY upcycling project with materials you have at home.
-Don’t forget to think out of the box!
+It's the perfect time to start your next DIY upcycling project with materials you have at home.
+Don't forget to think out of the box!
 Share your ideas and creations with your friends and family on FamilyApp!
 Who knows?
 It may inspire their next project!